 Since Cameron and Zabu were true companions, we had to do whatever we could to make a long life together possible for them.
-The first step was to build a huge cat-a-tat designed especially for 2 large carnivores.
+The first step was to build a very large enclosure fit for the two energetic big cats.

 While Cameron tries to sleep most of the day away (as lions do in the wild), Zabu is extremely energetic and is always pestering him to play.
 She’ll often give up on him and just run and jump and play with her big red Planet Ball.
 Of course, that’s after she’s tired of playfully stalking her keepers or trying to spray the groups of visitors that stop by everyday.